Trump taps Kash Patel for FBI director, an ally who would aid in his effort to upend law enforcement

 He continued as a loyal Trump lieutenant even after he left office, accompanying the president-elect into court during his criminal trial in New York and asserting to reporters that Trump was the victim of a "constitutional circus."

-Since leaving government, Patel has found himself entangled in Trump's legal woes, appearing two years ago before a federal grand jury that investigated Trump's hoarding of classified documents at his Mar-a-Lago estate in Florida — a matter for which Trump was subsequently indicted.
+And he found himself entangled in Trump's legal woes, appearing two years ago before a federal grand jury that investigated Trump's hoarding of classified documents at his Mar-a-Lago estate in Florida.

-The low-key Wray had been determined to bring stability to an institution riven by turbulence following the May 2017 firing of James Comey by Trump amid an FBI investigation into potential ties between Russia and Trump's 2016 campaign.
+The low-key FBI director had been determined to bring stability to an institution riven by turbulence following the May 2017 firing of Comey by Trump amid an FBI investigation into potential ties between Russia and Trump's 2016 campaign.

 Wray sought to turn the page on some of the controversies of Comey’s tenure.
 The FBI, for instance, fired a lead agent from the Russia investigation who sent derogatory text messages about Trump during the course of the inquiry and sidelined a deputy director under Comey who was a key figure in the probe.
 Wray also announced dozens of corrective actions meant to prevent some of the surveillance abuses that tainted the Russia investigation.